OWASP/OdTM/guide/lab2_cloudarchitecture.md

 * What are the main features of cloud services, considering as a definition of cloud?
 * What well-known technologies are used to enable cloud computing?
-* What are kinds of stakeholders in the cloud environment and kinds of cloud services according [NIST Cloud Computing Reference Architecture](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication500-292.pdf)?
+* What are kinds of cloud services according [NIST Cloud Computing Reference Architecture](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication500-292.pdf)?
 * What is the difference between the IaaS and PaaS cloud services?
 * What are challenges of the user authentication?
 * How to prevent cloud based applications from data breach?
 * How to prevent cloud based services from data loss?
 * How to prevent cloud based services from spoofing?
 * How to prevent cloud based services from DDoS?
+* What is the difference between 'CloudApplication' and 'ExternalService'

 / [main](README.md) /